Things to do

 Fishing and Golf

 For those who fancy a spot of fishing, there is Sea Fishing out of Padstow, Looe and Mevagissey, and river and lake fishing not too far away.
 If a round of golf is on the cards, then there are several Golf Courses that vary in level of difficulty to choose from.
+St Enedoc has been voted best in the county and is very near by!

 You’ll find lots to do nearby for families and all ages.
 Zip around a Go Kart track, come face to face with an octopus, or chug along on the Bodmin & Wenford steam railway.
 There are fun days out for everyone.
 Click here for more links.